-The Asheville Botanical Gardens’ main purpose is for the study of plants and their habitats, but it is open daily for the public to explore.
+The Asheville Botanical Gardens were planted for the study of plants native to the Southern Appalachians.
+Scientists study the plants and their habitats, but these gardens are open daily for the public to explore.
 You can visit the gardens every day during daylight hours with no admission charge, however, donations are accepted and encouraged.
-If you would like the full experience, we recommend visiting March- December when the gift shop is open!
+If you would like the full experience, we recommend visiting during March through December when the gift shop is open!

 What You’ll Find at the Asheville Botanical Gardens